Lowgular/user-test-product-selected/README.md

 npm test
 ```

-> By default, this opens the Playwright Test Runner UI so you can click through scenarios.
+> By default, this runs tests in headless more in terminal.
 > Need a different mode?
 See [Advanced Test Modes](#advanced-test-modes) below.

 ### 3. Push your solution